Biography

 Always eager to sing in her native language, French, Aline was awarded joint First Prize in the A. Ramsay Calder Debussy Prize for Voice and the Norma Greig French Song Prize in May 2023.

 Aline has performed the full role of Zima (Les Indes Galantes) in Benslow Music’s historically informed production of Spring 2022.
 She was also cast as Atalanta (Serse), Despina (Cosi fan tutte), Lucia (The Rape of Lucretia), Adina (L’elisir d’amore), Sophie (Werther) and the Dew Fairy (Hänsel und Gretel) for selected opera scenes at the Royal Conservatoire of Scotland.
-Her first professional opera engagement as a freelance chorus member took place in Spring 2023 with Scottish Opera’s production of Puccini’s Trittico.
-She now continues her opera chorus career in Aachen (Germany).

 Full performance CV can be found on Audition Oracle via following link: https://auditionoracle.com/singer/aline_giaux